jannaiklaas/data-science-task/README.md

 * Vectorize the text using either n-grams (including unigrams, bigrams, and trigrams) or TF-IDF.
 The vectorizer will be fitted on the train subset and applied to both subsets.

 Eventually, four sets of train-test data were prepared with varying parameters:
-* Lemmatization with ngrams vectorization
+* Lemmatization with n-grams vectorization
 * Lemmatization with TF-IDF vectorization
-* Stemming with ngrams vectorization
+* Stemming with n-grams vectorization
 * Stemming with TF-IDF vectorization

 **General remarks:**